Saafke/CHOC-renderer/README.md

 pip install Pillow opencv-python scipy
 ```

-Now, we need to tell it where our python dependencies are installed.
-So, to figure out where your python conda packages are installed, you can run in a terminal:
+Because of the interaction between Blender and Python it is necessary to explicitly show Blender where our Python dependencies are installed.
+So, to figure out where your Python Conda packages are installed, you can run in a terminal:

 ```
 conda info